(CNN)Here's a look at the life of Bill Richardson, former governor of New Mexico.

 December 3, 2008 - President-elect Barack Obama names Richardson as his choice for secretary of commerce.

-January 4, 2009 - Announces that he is withdrawing his nomination as secretary of commerce, citing a pending federal investigation into ties to a company that has done business with New Mexico.
+January 4, 2009 - Announces that he is withdrawing his nomination as secretary of commerce, citing a pending federal investigation.

 December 16, 2010 - Arrives in North Korea for a four-day visit to help ease tensions in the region.